nftgp/http-gateway/README.md

 ## Limits

-Cloudfare URLs have a limit of 16 KB, which means the maximum base64 encodable file size is slightly less than 12 KB.
+Cloudflare URLs have a limit of 16 KB, which means the maximum base64 encodable file size is slightly less than 12 KB.
 So the on-chain generated SVG must stay below that limit.